Satellite meeting organised by Professor A Ganesan, Professor Marianne Rots, Dr Paola Arimondo and Dr Akane Kawamura.

 The schedule of talks and speaker biographies are available below.
 Speaker abstracts will be available closer to the meeting date.
 Recorded audio of the presentations will be available on this page after the meeting has taken place.

-Call for abstracts - deadline Wednesday 5 April
+Call for abstracts - extended deadline Friday 28 April

 Attending this event

 This is a residential conference, which allows for increased discussion and networking.